stormchaserroleplaying/stormchaserRPG/Adventuring/Movement/TravelHazards/index.md

 #### Unsteady Ground
 *Setback Hazard*

 The floor in the area is considered difficult terrain.
-Any creature on the ground that starts moving on its turn while in the area must succeed on a Dexterity (Acrobatics) check or fall prone.
+Any creature on the ground that starts moving on its turn while in the area must succeed on a Dexterity (Athletics) check or fall prone.
 If a creature uses a Dash action, it must make another check.